rsaarelm/idm/README.md

   C    -- Item 2: Indent depth 2, inconsistent dedentation
 ```

-Blank lines are interpreted to have the indent depth of the first nonblank
+Blank lines are interpreted to have the indent depth of the first non-blank
-line after them, or 0 if no nonblank line exists after them.
+line after them, or 0 if no non-blank line exists after them.
 This means that a
 blank line can never be a section headline, since the headline must have a
 shallower indent depth than the line immediately following it.